janparttimaa/portableapps.com-finnish-translation/README.md

-# PortableApps.com Platform translation to Finnish language
+# Finnish translations of PortableApps.com Platform, PA.c Installer and Platform Installer
-This active repository include official Finnish translation of the [PortableApps.com Platform](https://portableapps.com/platform/features) which will be updated if needed.
+This active repository include official Finnish translations of the [PortableApps.com Platform](https://portableapps.com/platform/features), PA.c Installer and Platform Installer.
+They will be updated if needed.